Khalid-24/Project1_SAD_20252026/README.md

 ### Project1_SAD_20252026

-A book in your palm.
+A digital system consists of logic gates.